danieldenk/Android-Dev/README.md

 <u><strong>More facts:</strong></u>
 <ul>
   <li>The implemented Database holds the data for the ingredients and recipes</li>
-  <li>I have also created a translation into German for this app.
-You can find a screenshot in the root directory of this repository.</li>
+  <li>I have also created a translation into German for this app.<br>You can find a screenshot in the root directory of this repository (or beneath).</li>
   <img src="https://github.com/danieldenk/Android-Dev/blob/master/German_Login.jpg" alt="Login in German" height="500px"/>
 </ul>